na-na-hi/renget/archive/firehawk52.md

 !!! info

-==**2023-12-11, 18:37 UTC**==
+==**2024-01-16, 10:00 UTC**==

-- Checked all Qobuz tokens
+- Checked all Qobuz tokens (Looking for Belgium, Chile, Colombia, and Italy)
-- Updated dates for a bunch of auto-renewals (including yearly)
-- Replaced expired Spain Qobuz token with new
+- Added 2 new Qobuz tokens: Brazil
-- Replaced expired UK Qobuz token with new
+- Replaced 13 expired Qobuz tokens with new
-- 3 new Qobuz token countries: Chile, Colombia, and Mexico
-- 17 new Qobuz tokens: Argentina, Austria, Australia, Brazil, Canada, Denmark, Finland, France, Germany, Ireland, Luxembourg, Netherlands, New Zealand, Norway, Portugal, Sweden, and Switzerland

-- Checked all Deezer ARLs
-- Looking for ARLs: Austria, and Mexico + more
+- Checked all Deezer ARLs (Looking for Brazil, Canada, Croatia, and Paraguay + more)
+- Added 11 new Deezer ARLs (New country: Brazil, Ecuador, Ivory Coast, Singapore, South Africa, and Zimbabwe)

+- Added Napster-downloader to list of Telegram bots.
+Thanks to TheKVT

-- Milestones since last full update on the 20th November 2023:
+- Milestones since last full update on the 11th December 2023:

-**410,000 (+35,000 visits)** visits to the site **1,175 (+150 members)** members in chat
+**473,000 (+63,000 visits)** visits to the site **1,277 (+100 members)** members in chat
-**1,250 (+130 subscribers)** subscribers in update channel
+**1,466 (+215 subscribers)** subscribers in update channel

-Thank you so much for all your support.
-If you want to send me a christmas present, you can do it **[here](https://ko-fi.com/firehawk52)**.
-Thank you so much :heart:

 ***